MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/bitlocker/protecting-cluster-shared-volumes-and-storage-area-networks-with-bitlocker.md

 &gt;</b>Note:**  Although the **manage-bde -pause** command is blocked in clusters, the cluster service automatically resumes a paused encryption or decryption from the MDS node.

-In the case where a physical disk resource experiences a failover event during conversion, the new owning node detects that the conversion is not complete and completes the conversion process.
+In the case where a physical disk resource experiences a failover event during conversion, the new owning node detects that the conversion isn't complete and completes the conversion process.

 ### Other considerations when using BitLocker on CSV2.0

-Some other considerations to take into account for BitLocker on clustered storage include the following:
+Some other considerations to take into account for BitLocker on clustered storage include:
--   BitLocker volumes have to be initialized and begin encryption before they are available to add to a CSV2.0 volume .
+-   BitLocker volumes have to be initialized and begin encryption before they're available to add to a CSV2.0 volume.
 -   If an administrator needs to decrypt a CSV volume, remove the volume from the cluster or put it into disk maintenance mode.
 You can add the CSV back to the cluster while waiting for decryption to complete.
 -   If an administrator needs to start encrypting a CSV volume, remove the volume from the cluster or put it into maintenance mode.
 -   If conversion is paused with encryption in progress and the CSV volume is offline from the cluster, the cluster thread (health check) automatically resumes conversion when the volume is online to the cluster.